A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Related Work

-We note that our framework is similar in spirit to another contemporary work by Lee et al. \cite{lee2017enforcing}, who have also proposed to enforce test time constraints on a DNN output.
-However, while their idea is to enforce `prior deterministic constraints' arising out of natural rule based processing, our framework is inspired from using any easily available and arbitrary type of auxiliary information.
-Our framework can be used together with theirs, as well as, is more generalizable due to lack of requirement of using the constraints on the output of the same stream.
+Posterior regularization~\cite{ganchev2010posterior} imposes a set of (soft) constraints on the output distribution, albeit, based on characteristics of the underlying data statistics.
+But no sample specific evidence is used.
+Some other recent works~\cite{pathak2015constrained, xu2017semantic, marquez2017imposing} has proposed learning a deep neural network in presence of constraints specified in the form of rules expressing domain knowledge.
+Lee et al. \cite{lee2017enforcing} has proposed to enforce test time constraints on a DNN output.
+While in most of these works, the idea is to enforce `prior deterministic constraints' arising out of natural rule based processing, our framework is inspired from using any easily available and arbitrary type of auxiliary information.